riverwm/river/README.md

 ## Licensing

+This project follows the [REUSE Specification](https://reuse.software/spec-3.3/), all files have SPDX copyright and license information.

+In overview:

-River is released under the GNU General Public License v3.0 only.
+- River's source code is released under the GPL-3.0-only license.

-The protocols in the `protocol` directory are released under various licenses by various parties.
-You should refer to the copyright block of each protocol for the licensing information.
-The protocols prefixed with `river` and developed by this project are released under the ISC license (as stated in their copyright blocks).

-The river logo is licensed under the CC BY-SA 4.0 license, see the [license](logo/LICENSE) in the logo directory.
+- River's Wayland protocols are released under the MIT license.
+- River's logo and documentation are released under the CC-BY-SA-4.0 license.